Anita Anand: Minister of Public Services and Procurement

-Anand also worked to finalize Canada's agreements with vaccine producers regarding the procurement and delivery of COVID-19 vaccine doses for children.
-After Health Canada approved the Pfizer–BioNTech COVID-19 vaccine for use in paediatric populations under the age of 12 years on November 19, 2021, the first paediatric doses of the vaccine arrived in Canada two days later, on November 21, 2021.
+Anand also worked to finalise Canada's agreements with vaccine producers regarding the procurement and delivery of COVID-19 vaccine doses for children.
+After Health Canada approved the Pfizer–BioNTech COVID-19 vaccine for use in pediatric populations under the age of 12 years on November 19, 2021, the first child doses of the vaccine arrived in Canada two days later, on November 21, 2021.

 2021 federal election

 Anand was re-elected to Parliament following the 2021 Canadian federal election.
 She defeated Conservative Kerry Colborne with 46 per cent of the vote.

 Minister of National Defence

-Culture change and inclusion in the Canadian Armed Forces

 On October 26, 2021, Anand was sworn in as Minister of National Defence at Rideau Hall.
-She is only the second woman in Canadian history to take on the role of national defence minister, after former prime minister Kim Campbell in the 1990s.
-Anand stated that her top priority is tackling sexual misconduct and building a durable culture change in the Canadian Armed Forces.
+She is the second woman in Canadian history to take on the role of national defence minister, after former prime minister Kim Campbell in the 1990s.
+Anand said that her priority was tackling sexual misconduct and changing culture in the Canadian Armed Forces.

 On November 4, 2021, Anand announced that she accepted in full an interim recommendation from former Supreme Court of Canada Justice Louise Arbour that the investigation and prosecution of military sexual misconduct cases be referred to Canada's civilian justice system.
-In a statement to The Globe and Mail, retired Colonel and military lawyer Michel Drapeau called the decision a "welcomed sign of leadership" and "a timely and powerful signal to the military justice system and victims that changes are coming."

-On November 19, 2021, Anand gave her first major speech as Minister of National Defence as the keynote speaker at the Halifax International Security Forum.
-Anand laid out her three main priorities: building a durable culture change in the Canadian Forces, better equipping Canada's military by raising military spending, and ensuring that Canada continues to support peace and stability around the world through its military deployments.

-On November 25, 2021, General Wayne Eyre was appointed as Chief of the Defence Staff on Anand's recommendation.

-On December 13, 2021, Anand offered an official apology on behalf of the Government of Canada to all those affected by sexual misconduct in the Canadian Armed Forces and Department of National Defence.
+On December 13, 2021, Anand gave an official apology on behalf of the Government of Canada to people affected by sexual misconduct in the Canadian Armed Forces and Department of National Defence.
 She was joined by General Wayne Eyre, Chief of the Defence Staff, who apologized on behalf of the military, and Deputy Minister Jody Thomas, who apologized on behalf of the department.